rhsgsa/hybrid-cloud-coolstore/README.md

 *   To get a list of available OpenShift versions (for setting `CLUSTERIMAGESET` in `config.sh`), execute the following against the ACM Hub

 		oc get clusterimagesets

+*   If one of the clusters fail to provision, destroy the cluster using the ACM Hub console, and reprovision the cluster using the `create-single-cluster` script

+	*   To reprovision `coolstore-a`,

+			./scripts/create-single-cluster 0

+	*   To reprovision `coolstore-b`,

+			./scripts/create-single-cluster 1

+	*   To reprovision `coolstore-c`,

+			./scripts/create-single-cluster 2